-4 Brand-Building Direct Mail Strategies
+4 Effective Direct Mail Strategies to Build your Brand

 There are huge ROI benefits to making your direct mail more helpful and engaging.
 Whether they take the form of greater brand awareness, deeper customer connections, higher response rates, or good old postal discounts.
 We are going to review some strategies to improve your direct mail marketing campaign.
 Further, there are a few new USPS mail innovations that can take your direct marketing efforts to new heights.

 According to the US Postal Service, there is an effective solution to handle this.
 One of the best ways to accomplish this is by integrating new and emerging technologies with your traditional printed mail.
 The USPS has been offering 2% mail-technology discounts.
 This includes integrations like QR codes, mobile coupons, and click-to-call barcodes.
 The USPS incentivizing companies for mailpiece creativity is nothing new.